kaazing/gateway/doc/security/o_aaa_config_authentication.md

 5
 </td>
 <td>
-Code your client to respond to ${the.gateway}'s authentication challenge.
+Code your client to respond to the Gateway's authentication challenge.
 </td>
 <td>
 [Configure a Challenge Handler on the Client](p_aaa_config_ch.md)